-For each combination of participant, task, and dependent measure, means were computed from trials grouped into combinations of the target disc's size (small vs. large) and surrounding inducer (small or large) and whether the display was setup to make the sizes of the inner discs look the same or different (i.e., display type).
+For each combination of participant, task and dependent measure, means were computed from trials grouped into combinations of the target disc's size (small versus large) and surrounding inducer (small or large) and whether the display was set up to make the sizes of the inner discs look the same or different (i.e. display type).

-For the perceived-as-different display, the effect of the illusion was computed for the grasps and manual estimates as the mean dependent measure when the target disc was surrounded by the small inducer (i.e., when the disc was perceived as larger than its actual size) minus the mean dependent measure when the target disc was surrounded by the large inducer (i.e., when the disc was perceived as surrounded by the large inducer (i.e., when the disc was perceived as smaller than its actual size).
+For the perceived-as-different display, the effect of the illusion was computed for the grasps and manual estimates as the mean dependent measure when the target disc was surrounded by the small inducer (i.e. when the disc was perceived as larger than its actual size) minus the mean dependent measure when the target disc was surrounded by the large inducer (i.e. when the disc was perceived as smaller than its actual size).
 Positive difference values therefore reflect the expected effect of the illusion.
 Note that for the perceived-as-different trials, target disc size varied independently of the surrounding inducer, and so the effect on each disc size in this condition was collapsed for brevity and to boost sample stability.
-For completeness, t-tests for an influence of disc size on the effect of the display in this condition were null for the grasps, t(18)=.34, p>.73 and for the manual estimates, t(18)=.95, p>.35.
+For completeness, t-tests for an influence of disc size on the effect of the display in this condition were null for the grasps, t18 = .34, t8 > 0.73 and for the manual estimates, t18 = 0.95, t8 > 0.35.

-The effect of the perceived-as-same display requires one additional step, because the abovementioned difference formula would yield a value of zero for the estimates and the grasps; recall that the sizes of the discs are perceived to be the same.
-Recall further that according to the null hypothesis, both the estimates of disc size and the grasp aperture for the grasps are faithful 'readouts' of perceived size.
-The solution, for us, was to add the a priori effect (i.e., the difference in disc size required to make the discs look the same size) to the result of the abovementioned formula for both the grasps and the manual estimates (see the Supplementary Material for additional details).
+The effect of the perceived-as-same display requires one additional step, because the above-mentioned difference formula would yield a value of zero for the estimates and the grasps under the null hypothesis; recall that the sizes of the discs are perceived to be the same and that, according to the null hypothesis, both the estimates of disc size and the grasp aperture for the grasps are faithful 'readouts' of perceived size.
+The solution, for us, was to add the a priori effect (i.e. the difference in disc size required to make the discs look the same size) to the result of the above-mentioned formula for both the grasps and the manual estimates (see the electronic supplementary material for additional details).
+Thus, the interpretation of the results for both display arrangements are comparable: positive values nominally represent the effect of the illusion.

-To test the effects of the illusion, a repeated-measures ANOVA was performed on the participant means with the following factors: task (keypress, grasps, and manual estimates) and what we refer to as display type ('perceived-as-same' and 'perceived-as-different' arrangements).
+To test the mean effects of the illusion, a repeated-measures ANOVA was performed with the following factors: task (keypress, grasps, and manual estimates) and what we refer to as display type (the 'perceived-as-same' and 'perceived-as-different' arrangements).
 Type I error was set to 0.05 for each ANOVA.
-For each family of follow-up contrasts, we used the Holm step-down procedure [30] in combination with the moderately more powerful multiplicative Bonferroni inequality [31] (see also [32-33]).
-The Holm-Sidak procedure sequentially adjusts the per-contrast alpha rate for a family of tests while holding the type I error at 0.05 on a per-family basis; it is more powerful than the more commonly used Bonferroni procedure, yet maintains much of the latter's favoured simplicity.
+For each family of follow-up contrasts, we used the Holm step-down procedure [29] in combination with the moderately more powerful multiplicative Bonferroni inequality [30] to control the type I error (the Holm-Sidak procedure, see also [31,32]).
+This procedure sequentially adjusts the per-contrast alpha for a given family of tests while holding the type I error at 0.05 on a per-family basis; it is more powerful than the more commonly used Bonferroni procedure, yet maintains much of the latter's favoured simplicity.